defenseunicorns/pepr-docs/site/content/en/main/pepr-tutorials/create-pepr-module.md

 ---
-title: Pepr Module
+title: Tutorial - Create a Tutorial - Create a Pepr Module
-weight:
+weight: 10
 ---

+## Introduction

+This tutorial will walk you through the process of creating a Pepr module.

-Each Pepr Module is it's own Typescript project, produced by [`pepr init`](../cli#pepr-init).
+Each Pepr Module is it's own Typescript project, produced by [`pepr init`](../../user-guide/pepr-cli#pepr-init).
 Typically a module is maintained by a unique group or system.
 For example, a module for internal [Zarf](https://zarf.dev/) mutations would be different from a module for [Big Bang](https://p1.dso.mil/products/big-bang).
 An important idea with modules is that they are _wholly independent of one another_.
 This means that 2 different modules can be on completely different versions of Pepr and any other dependencies; their only interaction is through the standard K8s interfaces like any other webhook or controller.

+## Prerequisites

-## Module development lifecycle
+## Steps

 1. **Create the module**:

-   Use [`pepr init`](../cli#pepr-init) to generate a new module.
+   Use [`pepr init`](../../user-guide/pepr-cli#pepr-init) to generate a new module.

 1. **Quickly validate system setup**: